peted70/az-func-simplygon/README.md

 - Switch the Functions runtime to **64 bits**, or Simplygon assembly won't be loaded
 - EP1 plan or better (e.g. Premium App Service plans)

-When the deployment is finished, you can run some code to fetch the results:
+When the deployment is finished, you can run some code to fetch the results.

 # Interacting with your new polygon reduction API